 Over recent years, organic produce has become increasingly popular amongst consumers.
 This is due to the majority of the population become more health conscious and environmentally aware.
 Many of the bigger (and smaller) grocery chains are stocking an increasing amount of organic produce.

-Contrary to popular belief, organic does not automatically meant omitting pesticide from crop growing.
+Contrary to popular belief, organic does not automatically mean omitting pesticide from crop growing.
 However, these pesticides need to be, according to organic standards, derived completely from natural sources and not synthetically manufactured.
 The equipment used to apply any these pesticides must be completely free from synthetic materials.
 The land too, must not have been treated with synthetic materials for the period of three years.

-Most organic farmers employ mechanical tools to help control pests and insects.
 These insects and pests are controlled in naturally.